 3On the ninth day of the fourth month the famine was severe in the city so that there was no bread for the people of the land.

-4Then a breach was made in the city and all the men of war fled by night by the way of the gate between the two walls that was by the king’s garden (now the Chaldeans were against the city around it); and the king went by the way of the Arabah.
+4Then a breach was made in the city and all the men of war fled at night by the route that went through the gate between the two walls that was by the king’s garden (now the Chaldeans were against the city all around it); and the king went by the road that led to the Arabah.

 6Then they took the king and carried him up to the king of Babylon to Riblah, and they pronounced judgment on him.

-7They killed the sons of Zedekiah before his eyes and then put out the eyes of Zedekiah and he bound him in fetters and carried him to Babylon.
+7They killed the sons of Zedekiah before his eyes and then put out the eyes of Zedekiah and he bound him in bronze chains and carried him to Babylon.

 9He burned the house of Yahweh and the king’s house, and also all the houses of Jerusalem—every great house—he burned with fire.